cividi/whitepaper/index.md

 ## Factories

 The factory is a core service responsible for running the flows for datasets that are frequently updated and maintained by us at Cividi.
 We are basing this on the [factory](https://github.com/datopian/factory) project at DataHub that uses Datapackage Pipelines, a framework for declarative stream-processing of tabular data, and DataFlows to run the flows through pipelines to process the datasets.
-We see this is a basic building block for next generation platforms like ours.
+We see this as a basic building block for next generation platforms like ours.

 In a wider sense, we also see our technical infrastructure grouped around such factories, which are operating on various levels.
 Initially we will have singular customer engagements, and factories of various sophistication processing data for them.
 In the future, a factory-of-factories will aggregate the resulting data into the basis for new products and services.